 Before the programme begins you will be expected to complete some online pre-study modules which are delivered through The Hub, Imperial College Business School’s virtual learning environment.

-These modules will be available to students who have accepted an offer of admission from July onwards, and are designed to give you a basic knowledge of areas which will be covered by the programme throughout the academic year.
+These modules will be available to students who have accepted an offer of admission from July onwards and are designed to give you a basic knowledge of areas that will be covered by the programme throughout the academic year.

 The core modules build rapidly on your previous experience, while introducing new and challenging disciplines.
 You will explore essential marketing topics and acquire the skills to be an effective strategic marketer in all areas of the profession.